TAHAPRO10X/CACHE-CLEANER-FOR-WINDOWS/README.md

 # CACHE-CLEANER-FOR-WINDOWS
-its very safe cash cleaner and it works
+its very safe caChE cleaner and it works